cmvandrevala/more-than-equations/content/Physics/Lesson Plans/RC Circuits Lesson Plan.md

 - Calculate the charge on a capacitor as a function of time in a simple charging RC circuit
 - Calculate the charge on a capacitor as a function of time in a simple discharging RC circuit
-- Calculate the current and current as functions of time in a simple charging RC circuit
+- Calculate the current as a function of time in a simple charging RC circuit
-- Calculate the current and current as functions of time in a simple discharging RC circuit
+- Calculate the current as a function of time in a simple discharging RC circuit

 ## 📋 Sequence